 Trees are a renewable resource, so planting to enhance the community now does not have to be permanent.
-Of course, the longer trees and landscapes remain in place the more social and environmental value and services are obtained while increasing the value of the property and the quality of life in the community.
+Of course, the longer trees and landscapes remain in place the more value is obtained plus an increase in social and environmental services are provided by the trees.
 Planting should be completed based on long term placement, but not always.